Gibbs Models

 As you can see, the UNIFAC model can be used just like we did on the Groups class.
 The Groups class is only intended to be used when you want all the groups from all the models with a single call.

-The signature of the UNIFAC model is:
+The signature of the get_groups method is:

 Signature: